Mick Foley: Various feuds (2005–2006)

 Foley then engaged in a storyline rivalry with Ric Flair, inspired by real-life animosity between them.
 In Have a Nice Day!, Foley wrote that Flair was "every bit as bad on the booking side of things as he was great on the wrestling side of it."
 In response, Flair wrote in his autobiography that Foley was "a glorified stuntman" and that he was able to climb the ladder in the WWF only because he was friends with the bookers.
 The two had a backstage confrontation at a Raw event in December 2004 in Huntsville, Alabama, but Foley has said that they have largely reconciled.
 To spark the feud, Flair again called Foley a "glorified stuntman" and Foley called Flair a "washed-up piece of crap" and challenged him to a match.
-The result was a Two-out-of-Three Falls match at Vengeance, where Flair beat Foley in two straight falls.
-The two then wrestled in an intensely brutal and bloody "I Quit" hardcore match at SummerSlam in which Flair, who was covered in blood, thumbtacks and cuts from barbed wire won the match when he forced Foley to quit by threatening Melina with a barbed-wire bat.
+The result was a Two-out-of-Three Falls match at Vengeance on June 25, where Flair beat Foley in two straight falls.
+The two then wrestled in an intensely brutal and bloody "I Quit" match at SummerSlam on August 20.
+In the beginning of the match, Foley stuffed his smelly gym sock, Mr. Socko, down Flair's gullet to apply the Mandible claw.
+Flair nearly passed out from the sock's foul smell, but since the match was an "I Quit" match, Foley was unable to capitalize.
+Flair, who was covered in blood, thumbtacks and cuts from barbed wire, won the match when he forced Foley to quit by threatening Melina with a barbed-wire bat.
 On the August 21 episode of Raw, Foley kissed Vince McMahon's buttocks as part of McMahon's "Kiss My Ass Club" gimmick after he threatened to fire Melina.
 Shortly thereafter, Melina betrayed Foley and announced that he was fired.